Indivior: Is Vivitrol A Threat To Suboxone?

 Consider the addiction treatment drug, Suboxone.
 Patents and other exclusivities on the basic version of Suboxone expired some time ago, yet the price remains sky-high, and access problems persist.
 Oral film strips now cost over US$500 for a 30-day supply; even simple tablets cost a whopping $600 for a 30-day supply.
 The cost alone puts the medication out of reach for many.

 I understand that Vivitrol costs over 1,000.
 The drug currently treats heroin addiction.
 Alkermes might need to heavily discount Vivitrol to make it price competitive with Suboxone, and potentially overcome its induction hurdle.
-The pay off is that it could make Vivitrol available to a wider pool of patients suffering from opioid addiction.
+The payoff is that it could make Vivitrol available to a wider pool of patients suffering from opioid addiction.

 Is The U.S. Ripe For Another Treatment For Opioid Addiction?